Lab & Testing Services

 The Mitochondrial Laboratory offers a wide range of mitochondrial functional enzyme tests that aid in diagnosis and monitoring of children with mitochondrial genetic diseases.
 These functional assays are unique as they assess the functional impact of specific mitochondrial genetic mutations and their potential consequences in disease presentation and clinical outcome.

-The laboratory offers a number of test services including:
+The laboratory offers several test services including:

-- targeted testing for known familial mutations
+- targeted testing for familial variants

 The Cytogenetics Laboratory specializes in the genomic analysis of paediatric specimens, referred for a wide range of: